Vansdani0076/Cancer-vs-Superfund-Sites/README.md

 ## Overview

 This portfolio project explores the relationship between cancer incidence rates and geographic proximity to Superfund sites across the United States.
 Superfund sites are polluted locations requiring long-term cleanup of hazardous material contamination, and this project aims to investigate whether living near these sites correlates with higher cancer rates.
+This project was created using MS Copilot.

 ## Objectives